fleetdm/fleet/docs/Using-Fleet/Usage-statistics.md

 }
 ```

-- All statistics are anonymous and contain no personal information about any particular device, organization, or person.
+- For Fleet Free instances, usage statistics are anonymous.
+The "organization" property is reported as "unknown".

 - Sending Usage statistics from your Fleet instance is optional and can be disabled.